Blog Profiles: Storm Chasing Blogs

 Follow @TornadoTitans on Twitter.

-This blog is run by Swedish storm chaser and storm chasing tour-guide Christoffer Björkwall.
+Christoffer Björkwall, a Swedish storm chaser and storm chasing tour-guide, manages this blog.
 StormChasingUSA gives an insider perspective of an industry that I wasn’t previously aware of (storm chasing tours, also known as storm safaris).
 His blog is especially interesting right now because it describes how the coronavirus has impacted the storm chasing industry.

 Like Tornado Titans, StormChasingUSA provides some educational resources, but these focus on what to expect from a storm chasing tour and how to prepare for one.